boosh/pwlocker/README.rst

     * setuptools
     * fabric

 Clone the repository, change into the `pwlocker` directory (containing `settings.py`).
-Open `settings.py` in your favourite text editor and update the database details to match a database you can connect to.
-Then just run `fab build` which will create a virtualenv and install all of the required dependencies.
+Then just run `fab build` which will create a virtualenv, and sqlite database and install all of the required dependencies.